dimitri-nicolo/calico/master/getting-started/kubernetes/managed-public-cloud/eks.md

    watch kubectl get tigerastatus
    ```

-   When it shows the `apiserver` with status `Available`, proceed to the next section.
+   Wait until the `apiserver` is showing a status of `Available`, then proceed to the next section.

 #### Install the {{site.prodname}} license